ogaye-ibm/dba-gitops-samples/gitops/pipelines-tekton/README.md

 ## Samples inventory
 Each subsection has a specific README for details
-- **Resources**
+### Resources
 - *workspace-pvc.yaml*: a PVC to back the tekton workspaces used accross tekton taks
 - *Template-docker-creds-secret.yaml*: use to create docker-creds-secret.yaml which is already listed on .gitignore and will be excluded from git check in
 - *Template-git-secret.yaml*: use to create git-src-secret.yaml and git-argocd-creds-secret.yaml which are already listed on .gitignore and will be excluded from git check in
 - *Template-redhat-pull-secret.yaml*: use to create (when needed, to get the RH OCP CLI for example) redhat-pull-secret.yaml which is already listed on .gitignore and will be excluded from git check in
-- **Tasks**
+### Tasks
 - *common/apply-ocp-manifest-task.yaml*: task that applies yaml manifests to OCP
 - *common/kakniko.yaml*: a copy of the google Kaniko taks to build image from src
 - *common/update-manifest-task.yaml*: a task that can edit/update argoCD git infra yaml manifests using Kustomize
 - *common/quarkus-graalvm/build-quarkus-graalvm-task.yaml*: to build a native executable with GraalVM
 - *common/quarkus-jvm/build-quarkus-jvm-task.yaml*: quarkus jvm build
-- **Pipelines**
+### Pipelines
 - **build-graalvm-push-pipeline.yaml**: to build a graalvm native executable and push to registry
 - **build-jvm-push-deploy-pipeline.yaml**: to build a jvm artifact push to registry, and deploy to OCP
 - **build-jvm-push-pipeline.yaml**: to build a jvm artifact and push to registry, can be use in tandem with ArgoCD
 - **build-graalvm-push-pipeline.yaml**: to build a jvm artifact, push to registry, and update manifest files for ArgoCD
--
-- **Triggers**

-### Resources

-### Tasks

-### Pipelines

 ### Triggers
+- *01_binding.yaml*: TriggerBinding to create a Tekton github weekhook
+- *02_template.yaml*: TriggerTemplate to create a Tekton github weekhook
+- *03_trigger.yaml*: Trigger to create a Tekton github weekhook
+- *04_event_listener.yaml*: EventListener to create a Tekton github weekhook

 ### Running the pipelines